In this article, we are going to discuss the Nepal Tea House Trekking Packing List.

 Sandals – 1 pair

 After the day-long trek, you might not desire to get into those shoes.
 They will want to breathe.
 So once you reach your destination tea house, you’d probably want to take them off and aid them with a pair of easy slippers/sandals.
 These are easy to carry you anywhere within the lodge, or even along the riverside.
+Therefore, these are the must include items in the Nepal Tea House Trekking Packing List.

 Rain jacket – 1